 Marriott Stock: Is It Too Late to Buy In?

+Marriott stock has been on a steep curve upward lately -- did you miss your chance to buy shares?
+Let's take a look.
 The hotel industry is not a high-growth segment of the market with a lot of surprises, particularly not at the top, where companies have thousands of properties and forecast low-single-digit changes in sales.
-Yet Marriott International shares have grown 25% so far in 2016.

 Add your comments below